developer-zebra/developer-zebra-site/src/stagenow/5-0/Profiles/zerotouch/index.md

 8. **Select Export method** as needed.

 #### The Profile is now ready for deployment.

-> `IMPORTANT NOTE:` If a Zero Touch Profile is saved and imported onto the same or a different host workstation, it no longer functions for Zero Touch enrollment.
+> `IMPORTANT NOTES:`<br> • **The Zero Touch Wizard does NOT prevent the Android Setup Wizard from running** on a new device when first booted, or when rebooting immediately after a Factory or Enterprise reset.<br>**How to manually [bypass the Android Setup Wizard](../wipedevice/#setupwizardmanualbypass)**. <br> • **A Zero Touch Profile no longer functions for Zero Touch enrollment** if saved and imported onto the same or a different host workstation.